joshHug/LeidenITP/assignments/assignment4.md

 ## Program

-In this assignment, you will implemented merge sort and create your own `Person` class.
+In this assignment, you will implement merge sort and create your own `Person` class.

 ### Merge sort

 Merge sort is a common sorting algorithm known to be implemented recursively.
 The concept of mergesort involves dividing an "unsorted" list into two equal parts and sorting them individually.
 When pondering how to sort these smaller lists, the answer lies in applying mergesort again.
 This works because merge sort takes an unsorted list as input and produces a sorted list as output.
 The algorithm consists of two steps: a recursive phase that splits the lists into smaller lists and sorts them, and a merging phase that merges the sorted lists together.
 The initial step of merge sort stops when the list is sorted, which occurs when it contains only one item.
-For illustrative purposes each split is colored red for the left part and blue for the right part.
+For illustrative purposes, each split is colored red for the left part and blue for the right part.
 An illustration of this first step of the algorithm might look something like this:

 ![images](/LeidenITP/assets/images/assignment4/tree.png)